JamesLinus/free-server/README.md

 ## More

+* This script will take port 80 for showing the status of the server via HTML page; If you do not want port 80 be taken, please contact Paul <lanshunfang#gmail.com> for support.
 * This script will add several crontab configurations to `/etc/cron.d` to monitor Shadowsocks-R / HTTP2 (nghttpx, squid) / demo web server service status.
 * For more stability, both Shadowsocks-R, HTTP2/SPDY are all running in multiple instances, one per user, not as single process.